mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 which introduces the group to their patron.
 This brawl can be simply described as fast-moving and interesting, or it can be fully fought out.
 If fully fought out, then the referee will have to generate the group of rowdies and the other scout patrons currently in the bar.
-Because few, if any, of these individuals will be of any impor- tance, an abbreviated character generation system can be used.
+Because few, if any, of these individuals will be of any impor-tance, an abbreviated character generation system can be used.
 Roll for the first three personal characteristics of each; roll one die minus 4 for brawling skill for the rowdies.
 The rest of the personal information is unimportant, and it isn't necessary to spend time generating it.
-As a suggestion, make the rowdies' group six in num- ber, and make the scouts three in number; one of the scouts should be Admin- istrator Galadden, indicated below.
+As a suggestion, make the rowdies' group six in num-ber, and make the scouts three in number; one of the scouts should be Admin-istrator Galadden, indicated below.

 ```
 Scout Galadden 8599A8 Age 42 6 terms Cr8000 Pilot-2, Vacc Suit-1, Shotgun-1, Computer-1, Mechanical-1.
 ```

 With the fight over and the rowdies driven from the floor, there is naturally a certain cameraderie to be expected.
-Someone sees to various wounds; the un- conscious are revived.
+Someone sees to various wounds; the un-conscious are revived.
 Tables are righted.
 A round of drinks is ordered.
 Finally, introductions are made.
 One of the scouts introduces himself as Senior Scout Administrator Galadden; he says he works for the scout service with an office in the scout base within the starport grounds.